 Amelia Ti is a Registered Dietitian (RD) and Certified Diabetes Care and Education Specialist (CDCES) based in NYC.
 She completed her Bachelor's in Nutrition & Dietetics at NYU and Master's in Applied Nutrition at Russell Sage College.
 Amelia's evidence-based knowledge and passion for the field allow her to translate nutrition research and innovation to the public.

-The lifestyle has been used to battle both weight issues as well as overall health issues.
-For example, many epileptic patients have seen a reduction in symptoms when following a -- or close to ketogenic -- diet.
-Others have given the diet credit for helping them drop a significant amount of weight in a short time, while boosting their energy.
+The ketogenic diet is an eating plan that's been used to battle weight issues as well as general health issues.
+For example, many epileptic patients have seen a reduction in symptoms when following a ketogenic -- or close to ketogenic -- diet.
+Others have given the diet credit for helping them drop a significant amount of weight in a short time.

-For those looking to jump into keto, the diet does require some preparation before going full speed ahead.
-But, a little bit of prep work will put you at an advantage and may allow you to see results faster than you anticipated.
+For those considering jumping into keto, the diet requires some preparation and forethought before going full speed ahead.
+If you decide that keto is right for you, preparation will put you at an advantage and allow you to see safer results.

 Here is everything you need to know about going keto.